Skip to main content

 Frequently Asked Questions

-What to do if Cloud Function deployment fails?
+What to Do If Cloud Function Deployment Fails?

 1. Check the code for syntax errors

-1. Increase the function timeout configuration
+1. Increase the function timeout setting

 2. Optimize code execution efficiency

-3. For long-running tasks, consider splitting them into multiple functions or using asynchronous execution.
+3. For long-running tasks, consider splitting them into multiple functions or using asynchronous execution

 1. Keep function code concise and reduce unnecessary dependencies